 Once Google starts to know the particular intent behind a query tapping into its big database of entities, it started to expect some keywords in the webpages to make sure that they are relevant to the search query.

-After this update, some authority sites that did not have keywords present in the article but indeed highly relevant to the search query started appearing.
-It resulted in top 5-10 results getting reduced clicks.
+After this update, some authority sites that did not have keywords present in the article but indeed are highly relevant to the search query started appearing on top.
+People who used to stuff keywords were the losers.

 Applications of LSI keywords